alexgloetzl/final-projects/README.md

   - 30 minute presentation about adjusting for batch bias with the Distance Weighted Discriminant algorithm
 - Practical bioinformatics II:
   - creating lecture about UMAP algorithm for students including exercises (work in progress)
+- Machine Learning and Deep Learning with R
+  - week-long seminar: overview over most relevant machine learning methods and implementation of deep learning algorithms with tensorflow/keras